smrpgg/Rasch-Model-Explorer-eRm/README.md

 # Rasch Model Explorer (Shiny + eRm)

-An interactive Shiny application for exploring the Rasch model using the eRm package in R.
+An interactive Shiny application for exploring the Rasch model using the 'eRm' package in R.
 The app allows users to upload binary response data and visualize core components of Rasch analysis.

 ## Live app: